peterkhe1999/CheatSheet/OSCP/README.md

 ## Target Reconnaissance

-**Canarytokens**, a free web service that generates a link with an embedded token that we'll send to the target
+**Canarytokens** is a free web service that generates a link with an embedded token that we'll send to the target.

 When the target opens the link in a browser => get information about their **browser, IP address, and operating system**

 Use an online IP logger like **Grabify or JavaScript fingerprinting libraries** such as **fingerprint.js**

 ```bash
 exiftool -a -u brochure.pdf